 The design effects for routine vaccination coverage and supplementary immunization activities coverage were high (11.1 and 9.3 respectively), indicating a high degree of heterogeneity between clusters.
-While we are unable to explain the exact reasons for this, possibilities include: differing levels of access to health centres and vaccination opportunities among villages, differing levels of sensitization among villages, and differing levels of care offered by health centres, including ability to store and administer vaccines.
+This could be explained by a more proactive vaccination approach in certain health zones.
+For example, in Bekoura health zone (where coverage was higher), the health centre manager travels to faraway villages to vaccinate children.
+Other possibilities include: differing levels of sensitization among villages, or differing levels of care offered by health centres, including ability to store and administer vaccines.

+Based on vaccination history, 336 children (34.1%, 95% CI: 31.22–37.13) reported receiving only one dose of measles containing vaccine in their lifetime (either verbally or through confirmation by card).
+Of that number, 316 – the large majority – received the vaccine during the MSF campaign.

 Although 21.5% of children had a previous measles infection (as reported by the caretaker), most of the respondents did not know (or left blank) the age the child fell ill.
 This makes it difficult to know whether the child fell ill during the recent outbreak or if this was an earlier illness, because measles is endemic in Chad and overall vaccination coverage before the MSF campaign was low.
 However, when combining children with a previous measles infection with overall vaccination coverage, we find an immunity of 98.7% (95% CI 97.5–99.4) for children aged 6 months to 9 years in Béboto district.

 The MSF vaccination campaign played a vital role in providing Béboto district with sufficient coverage to protect children aged 6 months to 9 years from measles for the time being.
 Without it, coverage would not have been close to the 95% required to achieve herd immunity, and the population would have remained at risk.
 However, the lack of knowledge about routine vaccination (and potential unavailability of routine vaccination opportunities) as well as few or irregular supplementary immunization activities, and a high birth rate, we can expect to see another outbreak in next two to four years if routine vaccination and supplementary immunization activities are not improved.